jeancattin/Raspberry_shelly/README.md

 - InfluxDB installed and configured
 - Python 3 installed
 - Git installed (for easy script retrieval)
-- Shelly devices (Shelly 3EM and/or Shelly 1PM)
- Knowledge of your Shelly devices' IP addresses
+- Shelly devices (Shelly 3EM and/or Shelly 1PM) connected on the same local network Knowledge of your Shelly devices' IP addresses

 ## Overview
 The Shelly Measurement Script collects data from Shelly 3EM and Shelly 1PM devices, calculates mean measurements over a specified time interval, and stores the data in an InfluxDB database.
 It periodically retrieves data and resets accumulated values for accurate measurements.

-## Script Configuration
+## Script Configuration and setup
+The step by step terminal command list for raspberry configuration is given in the file "Installation_clone".
 Before running the script, configure the following variables in the script:

 - `INFLUXDB_HOST`: The IP or hostname of your InfluxDB server.